jgerchen/polyploid_variant_calling/README.md

 Here I provide pre-run scripts, which load the conda environments and metacentrum modules for running the scripts.
 If you want to use these, you'll have to adjust several paths:

 ## Running the pipeline
+In priciple, you have to run Snakemake in the workflow directory (where the main Snakefile is located), giving the desired output file(s) as a parameter.
+Snakemake will then test if the output can be genrated given the rules and input files.
+If true, it will run the rules and generate output files.